Ermilias/huanga/README.md

 fire > wood
 wood > water

-Standard Game (infinite)
+Standard Game (infinite):
-when a player is eaten it turn into the team that eat him/her;
+- when a player is eaten it turn into the team that eat him/her;
-One Down (not yet implemented) when a player is eaten he/she can no longer play, winner is the first team to eat a full team;
+One Down (not yet implemented):
+- when a player is eaten he/she can no longer play, winner is the first team to eat a full team;